crond-jaist/cytrone-ui-web/README.md

 ## Setup

-While there is no installation procedure for the CyTrONE Web UI, configuring its settings is necessary.
-This is accomplished by creating a configuration file based on the template provided in `door.conf.dist` and changing the settings according to your environment.
-The key settings are explained below:
+While there is no installation procedure for CyTrONE Web UI, changing its settings according to your environment is necessary.
+This is accomplished by creating a configuration file based on the template provided in `door.conf.dist`; the key settings are explained below:

-* Configure the address and port on which the UI will listen for web browser connections; for example, to make possible connecting via `http://192.168.1.1:8080`, you should have the following settings:
+* Configure the address and port on which the UI will listen for web browser connections; for example, to make possible connecting via `http://192.168.1.1:8080`, you should specify the following
+  settings:
   ```
   httpd_addr    192.168.1.1
   httpd_port    8080
   ```

 * Configure the user name and password for connecting to the web UI;
-  for example, to make possible connecting via the user `cy_user` and password `cy_passwd`, you should have the following settings:
+  for example, to make possible connecting via the user `cy_user` and password `cy_passwd`, you should specify the following settings:
   ```
   httpd_userpasswd    cy_user cy_passwd
   ```
-  Note that the user name and password here are also used to authenticate with CyTrONE, so the setting must match the settings for the CyTrONE server.
+  Note that the user name and password specified here are also used to authenticate with CyTrONE, so these values must match those of the CyTrONE server.

-* Configure the settings used when the UI connects to the CyTrONE server; for example, to use the `https` protocol to connect locally (assuming the UI and CyTrONE are installed on the same host) and retrieve English language content, use the following settings:
+* Configure the settings used when the UI connects to the CyTrONE server; for example, to use the `https` protocol to connect locally (assuming the UI and CyTrONE are installed on the same host), and to retrieve English language content, use the following settings:
   ```
   trngsrv_proto    https
   trngsrv_host     127.0.0.1
   trngsrv_lang     en
   ```

-Depending on the configuration of the server certificate for your CyTrONE server, such as when using self-signed certificates, you may also need to disable the host name verification in Perl SSL implementation via the following command:
+Depending on the configuration of the SSL server certificate for your CyTrONE server, such as when using self-signed certificates, you may also need to disable the host name verification in the Perl SSL implementation via the following command:
 ```
-$ export PERL_LWP_SSL_VERIFY_HOSTNAM
+$ export PERL_LWP_SSL_VERIFY_HOSTNAME=0
 ```

 ## Quick Start

-In order to start the CyTrONE Web UI, run the command below (assuming that the configuration file you created above is named `door.conf`:
+In order to start CyTrONE Web UI, run the command below (assuming that the configuration file you created above is named `door.conf`):
 ```
 $ perl door.pl -f door.conf
 ```

-The UI program can be stopped simply by using `Ctrl-C` in the terminal where it was started.
+The UI program can be stopped simply by entering `Ctrl-C` in the terminal where it was started.

 All the available command-line options can be viewed using the argument `-h` when running the program: